placideirandora/placideirandora/README.md

 ### Vision as a Software Engineer

-Engineering high-quality and secure software.
+Engineering high-quality, scalable, and secure software.

 ### Experience